 If you’ve decided to take a trip to the city, start your sightseeing adventure at the Denver Botanic Gardens.
-Hosting a wide diversity of plants found all over the world, visitors can take in the sights and smells of some amazing flowers (like the 60-inch tall ‘corpse flower’, which smells like rotten meat).
-At an elevation of over a mile above sea level, the Denver Botanic Gardens feature some of the greatest collections of high-altitude Western plants in the U.S., including the must-see ‘rock alpine garden’ and the ‘Roads Water-Smart garden’.
-There are several art exhibitions on display during certain times of the year, so be sure to check whether they require a separate fee before you buy your ticket.
+Hosting a wide diversity of plants found worldwide, visitors can take in the sights and smells of some unique flowers (like the 60-inch tall ‘corpse flower,’ which smells like rotten meat).
+At an elevation of over a mile above sea level, the Denver Botanic Gardens feature some of the most significant collections of high-altitude Western plants in the U.S., including the must-see’ rock alpine garden’ and the ‘Roads Water-Smart Garden.’
+Several art exhibitions are on display during certain times of the year, so be sure to check whether they require a separate fee before buying your ticket.

-- Time Required: You can see as little or as much as you want at the gardens, but generally it takes 1-2 hours to walk through all of the different displays and exhibits.
-The biggest chunk of your time will be getting here from the airport.
+- Time Required: You can see as little or as much as you want at the gardens, but generally, walking through the different displays and exhibits takes one to two hours.
+The most significant chunk of your time will be getting here from the airport.

 - How to Get There: From the airport, hop on the AS bus line from Island #5 towards Stapleton.
 Get off at the Stapleton Park n’ Ride and take the #43 bus line towards Downing Station via MLK Boulevard.
 After 22 stops (17 minutes), hop off at MLK Boulevard & York Street and walk over to the #24 line stop heading to C-470- University Park n’ Ride station.
-After 11 stops, get off on York Street & 9th Avenue where the gardens will be directly to the West.
-Total travel time is 1 hour, 17 minutes.
-Check out this Google Map for details on public and private transit options, and the associated time required.
+After 11 stops, get off on York Street & 9th Avenue, where the gardens will be directly to the West.
+The total travel time is 1 hour and 17 minutes.
+Check out this Google Map for public and private transit options and the required time.